Claudia Sheinbaum: Crime and the drug war

 Sheinbaum’s security strategy is built around four core pillars: addressing the root causes of violence, strengthening the National Guard, enhancing intelligence and investigative capabilities, and maintaining constant communication between the security cabinet and the country's federative entities.
-She appointed Omar García Harfuch to head the Secretariat of Security and Civilian Protection's (SSCP), a role he previously held in her Mexico City cabinet.
-Her administration adopted a more hard-handed approach toward organized crime, with the SSCP going after organized crime's logistical networks and "violence generators", marking a departure from Andrés Manuel López Obrador's "hugs, not bullets" strategy.
-The SSPC's powers were expanded through legislation that facilitated closer collaboration with the Attorney General's Office, improved intelligence gathering across all levels of government, and allowed the SSPC to request information from any agency for criminal investigations.
+She appointed Omar García Harfuch to head the Secretariat of Security and Civilian Protection (SSCP), a role he previously held in her Mexico City cabinet.
+Her administration adopted a more hard-handed approach toward organized crime, with the SSCP going after organized crime's logistical networks and "violence generators", marking a departure from López Obrador's "hugs, not bullets" strategy.
+The SSPC's powers were expanded through legislation that facilitated closer collaboration with the Attorney General's Office, improved intelligence-gathering across all levels of government, and allowed the SSPC to request information from any agency for criminal investigations.
+Her administration expanded the catalogue of crimes subject to mandatory pre-trial detention, including extortion, contraband, the use of false tax receipts, and activities related to the production, trafficking, and distribution of synthetic drugs such as fentanyl and its derivatives.
 She also continued the militarization of the National Guard, endorsing its continued integration into the Secretariat of National Defense, and launched a nationwide gun buyback program called Sí al Desarme, Sí a la Paz (lit.
 'Yes to Disarmament, Yes to Peace') to reduce the number of weapons in circulation.

 During the first months of Sheinbaum's administration, the homicide rate decreased by approximately 25%, with daily homicides falling from 86.9 at the start of her term to 64.5 as of May 2025.
 Other high-impact crimes, including kidnappings and bank robberies, also decreased during this period, although incidents of extortion and the number of disappearances have continued to rise, with about 8,000 new cases of disappeared persons reported during the same period.
 The administration reported significant increases in drug seizures; by June 2025, authorities had confiscated approximately 178 tonnes of narcotics, including 3 million fentanyl pills, from 1,150 clandestine laboratories.
 Efforts to combat fuel theft, known as huachicol, were also expanded, with multiple seizures conducted at sea and at illegal refineries across the country.